 Consortium Plan means the description of the action and the related agreed budget as first defined in the Grant Agreement and which may be updated by the General Assembly.

+“Defaulting Party”

+Defaulting Party means a Party that the General Assembly has identified to be in breach of this Consortium Agreement and/or the Grant Agreement as specified in Section 4.2 of this Consortium Agreement.

 "Funding Authority"

 Funding Authority means the body awarding the grant for the Project.

-“Defaulting Party”

-Defaulting Party means a Party that the General Assembly has identified to be in breach of this Consortium Agreement and/or the Grant Agreement as specified in Section 4.2 of this Consortium Agreement.

 “General Assembly”

 The General Assembly comprises all parties / partners to this Consortium Agreement.
 The General Assembly meets in person or by electronic means at least four times a year over the two-year life of the project.